Robert Eads: Transition

 Eads began transitioning in the late 1980s following a move to Florida.
-He began testosterone therapy and underwent top surgery, in which breast tissue is removed, to create a male physique.
+He began testosterone therapy and underwent top surgery, in which breast tissue is removed.
 However, given his age (early- to mid-40s) as well as the fact that he had already begun to show symptoms of menopause, Eads was counseled that he would not need to undergo a hysterectomy and oophorectomy as part of his sexual reassignment.
 Likewise, Eads never underwent phalloplasty.
 After living in Florida for some time, and following the failure of his second marriage (to a female psychologist), Eads moved back to Georgia in 1996.

 In 1996, after a severe bout of abdominal pain and vaginal bleeding, Eads sought emergency medical treatment, and received a diagnosis of ovarian cancer.
 However, more than a dozen doctors subsequently refused to treat Eads on the grounds that taking him on as a patient might harm their practice.

 It was not until 1997 that Eads was finally accepted for treatment by the Medical College of Georgia hospital, where he underwent surgical, medical, and radiation therapy over the next year.
 By the time Southern Comfort was filmed in 1998, the cancer had metastasized to the uterus, cervix, and other abdominal organs, and his prognosis was poor.
 Despite aggressive treatment, Eads died in a nursing home in Toccoa, Georgia, in 1999 at the age of 53.